mgjo5899/WhoAmIProject/backend/whoami_back/views/README.md

 ### Updating whiteboard data [PUT]

-This API lets the whiteboard data to be updated.
-It requirers the user crerdential in the session cookie.
+(Credential in session required) This API lets the whiteboard data to be updated.

 + Request Body (application/json)